cobaltgit/versare/README.md

 *To enable slash commands, also tick the `applications.commands` scope

+#### Setting up Postgres

+Ensure you have a PostgreSQL server running for your database
+Enter the database name, username, password, IP address and port of your PostgreSQL server into the `postgres` section of your config.yml

 #### Launching

 Assuming you've followed the above instructions, you should be able to launch your bot.